-Nothing goes better in sweet potato casserole than the flavors of butter and vanilla.
-And with a brown sugar nut topping, this vegetable serves well alongside the main dish or as a dessert to end a delicious meal.
+Nothing goes better in Fresh Sweet Potato casserole than the flavors of butter, vanilla, and a brown sugar nut topping.
+This naturally sweet vegetable serves well alongside any main dish or as a dessert to end a delicious meal.

-I got this recipe from my mother-in-law.
+This recipe is from my mother-in-law.
 Soon after I married her son, I had to learn to cook.
 It was a must for survival.
 My sister-in-law was shocked one day to see my hands with multiple cuts on them.
 When she asked what happened, I said, "I'm learning how to cut up a chicken."

 The Louisiana Sweet Potatoes